practicaltech/TechFest/2021/gathering_5/README.md

-### 1. Signals
+### 1. Signals (definition)

 <dl>
-  <dt>Defition</dt>
-    <dd>Signals are "time-varying 'quantities' which convey some sort of information.
+    <dd><i>time-varying 'quantities' which convey some sort of information.
 In electrical engineering the quantity that's time-varying is usually voltage (if not that, then usually current).
-So when we talk about signals, <b>just think of them as a voltage that's changing over time</b>" <a href="https://learn.sparkfun.com/tutorials/analog-vs-digital/all#:~:text=time-varying%20%22quantities%22%20which%20convey%20some%20sort%20of%20information.%20In%20electrical%20engineering%20the%20quantity%20that%27s%20time-varying%20is%20usually%20voltage%20(if%20not%20that%2C%20then%20usually%20current).%20So%20when%20we%20talk%20about%20signals%2C%20just%20think%20of%20them%20as%20a%20voltage%20that%27s%20changing%20over%20time.">(Spark Fun).</a></dd>
+So when we talk about signals, <b>just think of them as a voltage that's changing over time</b> </i><a href="https://learn.sparkfun.com/tutorials/analog-vs-digital/all#:~:text=time-varying%20%22quantities%22%20which%20convey%20some%20sort%20of%20information.%20In%20electrical%20engineering%20the%20quantity%20that%27s%20time-varying%20is%20usually%20voltage%20(if%20not%20that%2C%20then%20usually%20current).%20So%20when%20we%20talk%20about%20signals%2C%20just%20think%20of%20them%20as%20a%20voltage%20that%27s%20changing%20over%20time.">(Spark Fun).</a></dd>
 </dl>
-<i>For our purposes, a signal is a change in voltage over time</i>
+For our purposes, a signal is a change in voltage over time
 <br>

-### 2. Digital
+### 2. Digital signals (button revisited)

 Digital is discrete and finite.
 When combined with our previous definition, a <b>digital signal</b> is a voltage that changes between a set of discrete values over time.
 Before we go any further with a definition, we'll go back to a circuit we put together last week to illustrate the concept.